Riding the thermals - Austrian Alps - 02 Sept 2014

 While America had no aristocracy, New York society had its “Four Hundred” in the late 19th century.
 Today’s technology supplants most of the effort involved in group communication, information sharing and scheduling, allowing groups based on important shared affinities and values to flourish.
 Whether drawn together by culture or sports, technology or literature, language or school ties, a .WhosWho domain provides a natural context in which group members may self-identify, maintain their profiles, contribute comments and feedback, and participate in consensus decision making as a group.
 And what about offering online courses, or essays and lectures of substance?
 One could establish quite a legacy.

 .WhosWho is the place for establishing living compendia and archives of individual, family or corporate accomplishments.
-Whether scientific research, catalogues raisonnes, audio/video clips, collected writings, current projects, or chapters of an autobiography in progress, each controls his .WhosWho and how it reflects a public persona or, if preferred, she may create a password-protected site for friends and family only. .WhosWho domains offer the ultimate in portability.
-Each comes with email and web forwarding inclusive, allowing changes in email or webhosting service providers while maintaining one's personal .WhosWho email and web addresses, which are as unique as an online signature.
+Whether scientific research, catalogues raisonnes, audio/video clips, collected writings, current projects, or chapters of an autobiography in progress, each controls his .WhosWho and how it reflects a public persona or, if preferred, she may create a password-protected site for friends and family only. .WhosWho domains offer the ultimate in portability, allowing changes in email and webhosting service providers while maintaining one's personal .WhosWho email and web addresses, which are as unique as an online signature.

 A number of prestigious companies and mega-brands have already registered their .WHOSWHO domains names, and some have activated and redirected them to their existing websites to put them to work for them as part of their overall marketing initiatives.
 Individuals, destinations and registrants of generic words have registered .whoswho domains as well: